iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 Consequently, $I + \partial f$ is single-valued and surjective, so the inverse $(I +\partial f)^{-1}$ is a singled-value operator.
 For all $\alpha>0$, it's the same.
 * **The Surjectivity Theorem**, [Minty's Theorem, The Surjectivity Theorem](../Operators%20Theory/Minty's%20Theorem,%20The%20Surjectivity%20Theorem.md)
 * > The surjectivity theorem states, $T$ is maximal monotone iff $I + T$ is surjective.
-This is theorem 3.79 in Dimitry's work, and the proof is shown in 3.8.3..
+This is theorem 3.79 in Dima's work, and the proof is shown in 3.8.3..

 Monotone operators deserve their own pages.
 We skip the details here.